hardwario/docs/chester/firmware-sdk/install-windows.md

    :::caution

-   It is better to close it now even though we re-open it later.
+   It is better to close it now even though we re-open it in the next section.
 Some important changes are reflected only with the new application session.

    :::